 With everything seemingly as it once was, your imagination begins to fill with bewhiskered gentlemen and long-skirted ladies.
 Close your eyes to hear the staccato of ink stamps on paper and the constant scratching of fountain pens across a thousand slips of paper.

-How to get to the Postsparkasse building
+How to get to the PSK building

 Although in the old town, the building sits off to one side of the traditional tourist areas.